 USAHS will consider accepting graduate credits from other accredited institutions (up to 25% of academic credits may be transferred) provided they are consistent with your area of interest and meet USAHS standards.
 Please contact your enrollment advisor for further details.
 USAHS MOT graduates may receive 6 credits toward their PPOTD.

 International Students Applying for Admission

 Foreign-trained candidates who do not require a student visa to participate in University courses and/or degrees can be considered for admission.
-To enter the PP OTD program, the following criteria will apply:
+To enter the PPOTD program the following will apply:

 - The candidate must submit transcripts (original and a translated version, if applicable) and a credentialing evaluation from an agency recognized by the National Association of Credential Evaluation Services (NACES) that provide evidence of training at a level equivalent to that of a bachelor’s degree in occupational therapy in the United States

 - Be a graduate of a program in a country that is a member of the World Federation of Occupational Therapists.